 So yes, the number one reason I’m playing Timelines is that it’s a Star Trek game.
 That’s what attracted me to it in the first place.
 But if it wasn’t for the following reasons, I would have dumped it just as quickly as Wrath of Gems.

-#2 – It’s a collectable game
+#2 – It’s a collectible game

 Remember the old tagline of Pokémon?
 “Gotta catch ’em all.”
 It perfectly summed up the goal in the first generations of the portable RPG and the anime.
 It’s such a simple idea too: give the player a large number of relatable items to collect, be it cute and powerful animals or your favourite Star Trek characters, make them varying degrees of difficult to find and collect, and then create a supporting story and game around them.

-In Timelines, I know who I want to collect.
 The game has events every weekend with new characters (more on that later), and the player can earn them if they work hard enough (or spend enough, more on that too).
 Look at this particular weekend’s event screen:

 There are a number of characters here that you can win or purchase.
 As a long-time player, there is a mix of old and new ones.
 The guy with the melted face?
 That’s Mirror Universe Tucker and I already have him.
 What’s more, I have him Immortalised, which means I have him completely levelled up and finished.
 So earning him only benefits me by recycling him for some currency.
 But look at Mirror Data!
 He’s a brand new character in the game.
 He’s not canon, he’s been designed by Disrupter Beam and he looks so damn cool.
 I want him.